-Science, Tech, Math › Science What Is the Rydberg Formula?
-Understand the Rydberg Equation Share Flipboard Email Print The Rydberg formula can be used to predict the spectral line wavelengths of the elements.
-Roman Okopny / Getty Images Science Chemistry Chemical Laws Basics Molecules Periodic Table Projects & Experiments Scientific Method Biochemistry Physical Chemistry Medical Chemistry Chemistry in Everyday Life Famous Chemists Activities for Kids Abbreviations & Acronyms Biology Physics Geology Astronomy Weather & Climate by Todd Helmenstine Updated January 27, 2019 The Rydberg formula is a mathematical formula used to predict the wavelength of light resulting from an electron moving between energy levels of an atom.
+Science, Tech, Math › Science What Is the Rydberg Formula and How Does It Work?
+Share Flipboard Email Print ThoughtCo / Nusha Ashjaee Science Chemistry Chemical Laws Basics Molecules Periodic Table Projects & Experiments Scientific Method Biochemistry Physical Chemistry Medical Chemistry Chemistry In Everyday Life Famous Chemists Activities for Kids Abbreviations & Acronyms Biology Physics Geology Astronomy Weather & Climate by Todd Helmenstine Updated July 21, 2019 The Rydberg formula is a mathematical formula used to predict the wavelength of light resulting from an electron moving between energy levels of an atom.
 When an electron changes from one atomic orbital to another, the electron's energy changes.
 When the electron changes from an orbital with high energy to a lower energy state, a photon of light is created.
 When the electron moves from low energy to a higher energy state, a photon of light is absorbed by the atom.
 Each element has a distinct spectral fingerprint.
 When an element's gaseous state is heated, it will give off light.
 When this light is passed through a prism or diffraction grating, bright lines of different colors can be distinguished.
 Each element is slightly different from other elements.
 This discovery was the beginning of the study of spectroscopy.
-Rydberg Formula Equation Johannes Rydberg was a Swedish physicist who attempted to find a mathematical relationship between one spectral line and the next of certain elements.
+Rydberg's Equation Johannes Rydberg was a Swedish physicist who attempted to find a mathematical relationship between one spectral line and the next of certain elements.
 He eventually discovered there was an integer relationship between the wavenumbers of successive lines.
-His findings were combined with Bohr's model of the atom to give the formula: 1/λ = RZ2(1/n12 - 1/n22) where λ is the wavelength of the photon (wavenumber = 1/wavelength)R = Rydberg's constant (1.0973731568539(55) x 107 m-1)Z = atomic number of the atomn1 and n2 are integers where n2 > n1.
-It was later found n2 and n1 were related to the principal quantum number or energy quantum number.
+His findings were combined with Bohr's model of the atom to create this formula: 1/λ = RZ2(1/n12 - 1/n22) where λ is the wavelength of the photon (wavenumber = 1/wavelength)R = Rydberg's constant (1.0973731568539(55) x 107 m-1)Z = atomic number of the atomn1 and n2 are integers where n2 > n1.
+It was later found that n2 and n1 were related to the principal quantum number or energy quantum number.
 This formula works very well for transitions between energy levels of a hydrogen atom with only one electron.
-For atoms with multiple electrons, this formula begins to break down and give results that are incorrect.
+For atoms with multiple electrons, this formula begins to break down and give incorrect results.
 The reason for the inaccuracy is that the amount of screening for inner electrons for outer electron transitions varies.
 The equation is too simplistic to compensate for the differences.
 The Rydberg formula may be applied to hydrogen to obtain its spectral lines.
 Setting n1 to 1 and running n2 from 2 to infinity yields the Lyman series.
 Other spectral series may also be determined: n1 n2 Converges Toward Name 1 2 → ∞ 91.13 nm (ultraviolet) Lyman series 2 3 → ∞ 364.51 nm (visible light) Balmer series 3 4 → ∞ 820.14 nm (infrared) Paschen series 4 5 → ∞ 1458.03 nm (far infrared) Brackett series 5 6 → ∞ 2278.17 nm (far infrared) Pfund series 6 7 → ∞ 3280.56 nm (far infrared Humphreys series For most problems, you'll deal with hydrogen so you can use the formula: 1/λ = RH(1/n12 - 1/n22) where RH is Rydberg's constant, since the Z of hydrogen is 1.
 Rydberg Formula Worked Example Problem Find the wavelength of the electromagnetic radiation that is emitted from an electron relaxes from n = 3 to n = 1.
 To solve the problem, start with the Rydberg equation: 1/λ = R(1/n12 - 1/n22) Now plug in the values, where n1 is 1 and n2 is 3.
 Use 1.9074 x 107 m-1 for Rydberg's constant: 1/λ = (1.0974 x 107)(1/12 - 1/32)1/λ = (1.0974 x 107)(1 - 1/9)1/λ = 9754666.67 m-11 = (9754666.67 m-1)λ1 / 9754666.67 m-1 = λλ = 1.025 x 10-7 m Note the formula gives a wavelength in meters using this value for Rydberg's constant.
 You'll often be asked to provide an answer in nanometers or Angstroms.
-Continue Reading Example Problem: Find the Energy of an Electron in a Bohr Atom What an Empirical Formula Is and How to Find It Review Bohr Atom Energy Change with This Sample Problem What Is a Quantum Number?
+Continue Reading What Is the Bohr Model of the Atom?
 What Is an Orbital in Chemistry?
-Find Chemistry Definitions From A to Z What Is the Bohr Model of the Atom?
-What an Emission Spectrum Means in Science Learn the Concept of Quantum Numbers and Electron Orbitals The History of Atomic Theory Led to Quantum Mechanics Simplest Formula Definition What Is an Angstrom?
-Definition and Uses What Is Mass Percentage in Chemistry?
-Definition and Examples Sample Test Questions About Electronic Structure What Is the Principal Quantum Number?
-Do Antimatter and Exotic Atoms Really Exist?
+Review Bohr Atom Energy Change with This Sample Problem What Is a Quantum Number?
+What an Emission Spectrum Means in Science Example Problem: Find the Energy of an Electron in a Bohr Atom Sample Test Questions About Electronic Structure Understand the Difference Between Fluorescence and Phosphorescence What Do the Numbers on the Periodic Table Mean?
+The History of Atomic Theory Led to Quantum Mechanics What Is the Principal Quantum Number?
+Know the Rules for Assigning Oxidation Numbers Why the Transition Metals Form Colored Solutions Find Chemistry Definitions From A to Z What Is the Aufbau Principle?
+What Is the Principal Energy Level?